019-Abhi/FootyDebates/README.md

 2. Select a player for each side of the comparison.
 3. View a side-by-side statistical comparison.

+NOTE: Lamine Yamal and Kylian Mbappe are the two players added right now, I will soon add more players :)

 ## Live Demo

 Frontend: https://footy-debates.vercel.app/